LeonTG/NoEnchantPreview/README.md

 **Description:**

-Disable the 1.8 enchantment preview, you still need lapis.
+Disable the 1.8 Enchantment Preview!
+You still need lapis.

 ___